-'I was offered a video call as I didn't need to take up an inperson appointment, so it was helpful as I didn't want to travel.' - quote provided to the Patients Association
+'I was offered a video call as I didn't need to take up an inperson appointment, so it was helpful as I didn't want to travel.'

 Efficiency can be increased through the delivery of different models.
 This includes group (collective) clinics where multiple patients are supported together by one clinician, and poly clinics where a senior clinician oversees multiple clinics run at the same time by members of the multidisciplinary team.